aptera/falco/readme.md

 A solid 93% on Rotten Tomatoes.

 ### Last driver
-1. Use `falco commit "{message}"` to commit work in progress, squash merge, and push to the original working branch.
+1. Use `falco commit <message>` to commit work in progress, squash merge, and push to the original working branch.
 2. If you are not the last driver, or if you do not want to merge the session's results, use `falco stop` to clean up your local workspace and return to the original working branch.